spc7641/ImageTools/README.md

 1. Random Sampling of folder/folders
 2. Random picuture chosen based on parameters, such as size
 3. Statistics about folders
-4. Identification of repeated images in the same folder
+4. Identification of repeated images in the same folder - Semi-completed